redifo/Project3/README.md

 I would like to acknowledge the following people:

-* My girlfriend Ege Tek for her support.

-* My code institute mentor Jubril.
+* My code institute mentor Jubril Akole for his support and working extra just to have a final meeting with me before the deadline.